Berkeley-CS61B/website-sp24/projects/proj1b/index.md

 the deque, and then remove 9,999 items, you shouldn't still be using an array that can hold 10,000 items.
 For arrays of length 16 or more, your usage factor should always be at least 25%.
-This means that before performing a remove operation that will bring the number of elements in the array under 25% the length of the array, you should resize the size of the array down.
+This means that before performing a remove operation, if the number of elements in the array is at or under 25% the length of the array, you should resize the array down.
 For arrays length 15 or less, your usage factor can be arbitrarily low.

 {: .danger}